nickmckay/EC22-neotoma-actR/README.md

 ### System Requirements

-This project is developed using R, and should run on any platform.integration uses TravisCI (?).
+This project is developed using R, and should run on any platform.

 ### Data Requirements